isitraghav/agrochain/README.md

-# Batch Tracker - Blockchain-Based Batch Tracking System
+# AgroChain - Blockchain-Based Batch Tracking System

 A Solidity smart contract system for tracking batch ownership and transfers on the Ethereum blockchain.
 This project provides a decentralized solution for tracking batches through their lifecycle as they change ownership.